makaree/TestAutomation_Optibet/README.md

 ## Contact
 If you got any questions feel free to contact me: manz.karki@gmail.com

-##Future Works
+## Future Works
-***DockerFile Option is present to run the test directly and easily in two steps using commands 1."docker build -t test ." and
+DockerFile Option is present to run the test directly and easily in two steps using commands 1.***docker build -t test .*** and
-2."docker run --rm -it test:latest" but volume-mounting option to copy results from output is not present currently.
+2.***docker run --rm -it test:latest*** but volume-mounting option to copy results from output is not present currently.
 Also timeout might happen when docker-compose is to be run.